Illustration by Tracy Dai

-A wireframe map is a result of a combination of two tools—a sitemap and wireframes.
+A wireframe map is a result of a combination of two tools—sitemaps and wireframes.
 A wireframe map matches wireframes to the sitemap of a product.
 It allows team members and stakeholders to look at wireframes in the context of user flow—a visualization of the path that a user takes to accomplish tasks in the designed product.
 In this article, we will share a simple, four-step process you can follow to create a productive wireframe map.

 Clearly define user goals

-Understand what functionality you want to offer
+Understand what functionality you need to offer

 Step 2: Define the sitemap

-Break down a task into individual actions
+Break down every task into individual actions

-2 – Filter search results
+- Filter search results

-3 – Select a specific product
+- Select a specific product from the list

-4 – Read the product description
+- Read the product description

-5 – Add a product to their cart
+- Add a product to their cart

-6 – Pay for the product
+- Pay for the product

-Create a hierarchy
+Evaluate a hierarchy of pages

 Use card sorting to evaluate the hierarchy